Back to blog

 Why most budgets fail

 The average budget lasts 3 weeks.
 The reason?
 They're too complicated.
 You don't need to track every dollar — you need to know three numbers: what comes in, what's committed, and what's left.
+This is the core of the safe-to-spend approach.

 The 3-number method